Adyen/adyen-magento2/README.md

 * Variant

 ## Requirements
-This plugin supports Magento2 version
+This plugin supports Magento 2 version 2.4.4 and higher.
-* 2.4 and higher

 ## Releases